Food AccessStarter

 - Food safety—maintain proper handling and temperature

-- Liability concerns—educate donors about legal protections
+- Liability concerns—educate donors about Bill Emerson Act protections

 - Volunteer retention—keep routes manageable and rewarding